Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/index.md

 ### SLA violation countdown

-In the NServiceBus Host this counter is enabled by default.
+In the NServiceBus Host the `SLA violation countdown` counter is enabled by default.
 But the value can be configured either by the above API or using a `EndpointSLAAttribute` on the instance of `IConfigureThisEndpoint`.

 snippet:enable-sla-host-attribute